achyun/AHD-Subtitles-Maker/README.md

 - Supports all encoding that installed Windows® version may support.
 - Convert between formats by importing them to your project, then export them to your desired format.
 Also convert using AHD Subtitles Convertor
 - Convert subtitle formats and any text file encoding easily using AHD Encoding Converter tool.
-- Download/Upload subtitle files directly into the internet using AHD Subtitles Downloader tool.
 - Synchronize subtitle timings using the synchronization tool inside the program or stand alone program "Synchronization Tool "
 - Use your system's media codecs to be playable for any media kind (Audio and Video) available.
 - Editable user-interface layout with save and load.